flintlib/flintlib.github.io/workshop2023.md

 October 9 - 13, 2023

-RPTU Kaiserslautern
+RPTU Kaiserslautern, Germany

-## Agenda
+## Program

-The workshop will focus on on coding sprints to develop FLINT (https://flintlib.org/) and improve FLINT's integration in other software.
+The workshop will focus on on coding sprints to develop [FLINT](https://flintlib.org/) and improve FLINT's integration in other software.

 Depending on the number of participants, we may arrange a small number of tutorials and technical talks (O(1) / day).